lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 _What needs to be done on PineTime?_

-If you're developing firmware for PineTime, I strongly urge you to implement the SMP protocol in your firmware...
+If you're developing firmware for PineTime: Thanks for the great job!
+I strongly urge you to implement the SMP protocol in your firmware...
 It will make PineTime Owners a lot happier when updating their watch firmware!

 And we'll give PineTime Owners an easy way to try out all the awesome platforms that the PineTime FOSS Community has to offer!